lit/lit/docs/_guide/05-template-reference.md

 `;
 ```
 If the user is logged in, the DELETE-button will be rendered.
 If the user is not logged in the part will clear,
-therefore the slot is empty and renders its fallback content: "Sorry, no content available.
-I am just fallback content"
+therefore the slot is empty and its fallback content "Sorry, no content available.
+I am just fallback content" will be rendered.